-Robin Sharma is a renowned leadership trainer and author of fascinating books on personal mastery.
-His ideas about life and leadership are very powerful to make a huge impact on personal as well as professional life.
-His ideas will throw lights on the energy leaks in our life.
-He will make us quit our small pleasures in our daily life that are creating a negative impact on our productivity.
-Once you start to follow his ideas, definitely you will hate this man.
-Here are some reasons from my side to hate Robin.
+Robin Sharma is a world-renowned leadership guru and a Humanitarian.
+He authored some fabulous books on personal development.
+His ideas are very powerful and can make a huge impact on personal and professional life.
+His ideas focus on the energy leaks in our routine.
+He will make us quit small pleasures in our daily life.
+I always felt hard after hearing his ideas.
+Here are some reasons from my side to hate this man.

 Just because you can't currently see all the success that is available to you at this time doesn't mean that it is not available to you at all

 — Robin Sharma in "The leader who had no title"

 His ideas are addictive

 Addiction is the abnormally strong craving for some external influence.
 Robin and his ideas are always addictive, especially for the people who face down in their life.
 He always speaks about feel-good hormones like Dopamine.
 Science proves that hearing positive words produce dopamine.
 His words are the best way to get dopamine.
 I don't know the count on my 'The monk Who Sold his Ferrari' readings.